Reversi-neu/Model/README.md

 - Make Decorator a Proxy
 - Make oberserver interface for socketio to follow DP guidelines
 - No globals for players searching
-- Check Overall Project Sheet and Make sure everything is there
 - Make interface for prototype DP